LiorSinai/DenoisingDiffusion.jl/README.md

 A pure Julia implementation of denoising diffusion probabilistic models as popularised in [Denoising Diffusion Probabilistic Models by Jonathan Ho, Ajay Jain and Pieter Abbeel (2020)](https://arxiv.org/abs/2006.11239)

+For detailed examples please the notebooks at the corresponding project at [github.com/LiorSinai/DenoisingDiffusion-examples](https://github.com/LiorSinai/DenoisingDiffusion-examples).
+The notebooks were originally part of this repository but were removed using [git-filter-repo](https://github.com/newren/git-filter-repo) to make this repository more lightweight.

 ## Overview
 ### Unconditioned sampling
 <p align="center">